HussainJuned/stocksmart_inventory_shopping_cart_app/README.md

-# StockSmart: Ramen Shop Inventory & Grocery App
+# StockSmart: Inventory & Grocery App

-A specialized inventory management system built for Ramen shops to streamline stock checks and automate ordering.
+A specialized inventory management system built for restaurants to streamline stock checks and ordering.

 ## 🚀 Application Context